rackerlabs/support-how-to/content/exchange/cloud-office-control-panel-overview.md

 The Email Hosting section provides you with options and tools for Rackspace Email, such as spam filtering, group lists, aliases, and mobile devices.

-Following are some of the options available in the Email Hosting section of the control panel.
+Following are some of the options available in the Email Hosting section of the Control Panel.

 #### Hosted email accounts

 -  **Mailboxes** - Add new mailboxes for your domain.
 -  **Aliases** - Manage your company's alias addresses.
 -  **Group Lists** - Email a large number of people by assigning them to a group list.
--  **Filter Settings** - Control spam handling settings for users or the entire domain.
+-  **Filter Settings** - Control spam-handling settings for users or the entire domain.
 For more information, see the following **Spam** section.
--  **Rackspace Email Plus** - Select a domain to upgrade to Rackspace Email Plus.
-See [Upgrade to Rackspace Email Plus](/how-to/upgrade-to-rackspace-email-plus).
+-  **Rackspace Email Plus** - Select a domain to [upgrade to Rackspace Email Plus](/how-to/upgrade-to-rackspace-email-plus).

 #### Hosted email spam